VirtCode/pusta/docs/structure/module.md

 variables: # optional - module specific variables
   ...

+injections: # optional - variables injected by this module ...
+precedence: [unsigned number] # optional - precedence for injected variables
 ```

 - `variables` (optional) - Specifies the module specific variables, which are provided in a normal YAML structure.
+- `injections` (optional) - Specifies variables which are injected into the variable tree at a global level.
+See the [Variables page](variables.md#injected-variables) for more information.
+- `precedence` (optional) - Sets the precedence of a module when competing with other modules.
+Higher numbers mean higher precedence.
+This is mainly used for injected variable merging.

 See [Variables](variables.md#loading) for more information about how these variables can be used.